-May 1, 2020
+May 1, 2021

 Complete and submit all required documents to your Financial Aid Office.
-This will ensure that we are able to process your financial aid file in time for the start of the Fall 2020 semester.
+This will ensure that we are able to process your financial aid file in time for the start of the Fall 2021 semester.

-September 2, 2020
+September 2, 2021

-Second chance deadline for community college students to apply for a Cal Grant B (except for AB540 students).
-Since the number of awards available in September is limited, it is best to apply by March 2, 2020.
+Second chance deadline for community college students to apply for a Cal Grant B. Since the number of awards available in September is limited, it is best to apply by March 2, 2021.

-June 30, 2021
+June 30, 2022

-Deadline for submitting a 2020-2021 FAFSA or CADAA (for AB540 students).
-For Federal Pell Grants, a valid electronically processed FAFSA must be received by the college from the US Department of Education before the last day of the semester for which you are enrolled or June 30, 2021, whichever comes first.
+Deadline for submitting a 2021-2022 FAFSA or CADAA (for AB540 students).
+For Federal Pell Grants, a valid electronically processed FAFSA must be received by the college from the US Department of Education before the last day of the semester for which you are enrolled or June 30, 2022, whichever comes first.
 Do not wait until the last minute to apply for financial aid.